allnulled/deep-getter-setter/README.md

 2. The `selector`: array with strings for each nested property to be accessed.

-3. In `set`, the final value of the selected item.
+3. a) In `set`, the final value of the selected item.

-			In `modify`, the final function to apply on the selected item.
+b) In `modify`, the final function to apply on the selected item.